-Efforts to address these issues require public education to challenge stereotypes and promote inclusive policies combat to discrimination against the Roma community.
+Efforts to address these issues require public education to challenge stereotypes and promote inclusive policies to discrimination against the Roma community.
 For instance, the European Union agreed upon a Roma Strategic Framework to address widespread anti-Roma sentiment and policies.
 The Framework is a comprehensive initiative designed to empower and provide equal opportunities for the Roma community to fulfill its potential.
-The framework is structured three-pillar around a approach, each addressing different aspects of opportunities as all other members of society.
+The framework is structured three-pillar around approach, addressing different aspects of opportunities as all other members of society.

 Roma inclusion and participation in society.
-The first pillar emphasizes achieving equality for the Roma community by ensuring that they have the same rights and emkin Institute for Senocide Prevention The second pillar focuses on social and economic inclusion, aiming to integrate the Roma community into various aspects of society, including economic activities.
+The first pillar emphasizes achieving equality for the Roma community by ensuring that they have the same rights and

+The second pillar focuses on social and economic inclusion, aiming to integrate the Roma community into various aspects of society, including economic activities.
 Lastly, the third pillar emphasizes participation in political, social, economic, and cultural life, encouraging active involvement and representation of the Roma community in decision-making processes at various levels.